jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

 ## Lab 11 Objectives

 * Creating virtual disks in VirtualBox
-* Creating new partitions in fdisk
+* Creating new logical disks using LVM
 * Creating new filesystems with mkfs
 * Creating new filesystems in ZFS and Btrfs
-* Mounting new filesystems
+* Mounting new filesystems using the systemd `.mount` unit
-* Editing `/etc/fstab` and using systemd .mount files to make our mounts permanent

 ## Lab 11 Outcomes

-At the conclusion of this lab you will have successfully created a new virtual disk in VirtualBox, created new partitions using fdisk, formatted those partitions using mkfs, XFS, and ZFS, and mounted all those partitions manually and automatically using the `/etc/fstab`.
+At the conclusion of this lab you will have successfully created new virtual disks in VirtualBox.
+You will have succesfully created logical volumes using LVM.
+Finally you will have created next-generation filesystems (Btrfs and ZFS) along with systemd `.mount` unit files.

 ## Lab 11 Activities